Tips to Not Over-Pack Your Diaper Bag - Baby Chick

 • Make sure you pack for the weather.
 If it’s warm outside, you probably don’t need those extra layers for your baby.

-What toys, snacks, and distractions you’ll need depend on the kid and other factors, like how well they do in the car, whether you’re carrying them, or if they’re in a stroller.
+What toys, snacks, and distractions you’ll need depends on the kid and other factors, like how well they do in the car, whether you’re carrying them, or if they’re in a stroller.
 But if you pack diapers, wet wipes, formula, snacks, and some activities, they’ll be happy campers.
 And for all those once-in-a-blue-moon items?
 Keep them in your car instead of tossing them in your diaper bag.
 There’s no need to lug that around when it’s for a just-in-case scenario.

 Share